I am a software engineer, classically trained musician, philosophy graduate, teacher and writer.

 I'm currently doing several things:

-I was part of a small agile team that maintains the Guardian's online dating site, Soulmates (the most profitable part of the Guardian).
+I was part of a small agile team maintaining the Guardian's online dating site, Soulmates (the most profitable part of the Guardian).

 I was involved in sprint planning, cross team retrospectives and various other aspects of agile methodology.
 Furthermore, I was pro-active in pair programming with colleagues, gave presentations on TDD to the wider digital development team and took part in various hackathons.